nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/Ontology.md

 </br>

-## **OBO Foundry**
+## OBO Foundry
 The Open Biological Biomedical Ontologies (OBO) Foundry is a team of scientists interested in the development, collection and maintenance of ontologies for the biological and biomedical domain of life sciences.

 The OBO Foundry is open for contribution from everyone.
 For an ontology to be accepted into the OBO Foundry, it must follow the [OBO Foundry Principles](https://obofoundry.org/principles/fp-000-summary.html):

-1. It must be open and it needs to be licensed (e.g. CC-BY 3.0)
+1. It must be open and it needs to be licensed (e.g. CC-BY 3.0).
-2. A common format must be must (see section OBO and OWL format)
+2. A common format must be used (see section OBO and OWL format).
-3. Each term should have a unique identifier by using a unique prefix (such as GO) followed by a numerical ID thereby resulting in an unique OBO Foundry URL
+3. Each term should have a unique identifier by using a unique prefix (such as GO) followed by a numerical ID thereby, resulting in an unique OBO Foundry URL.
 4. Every new version of an ontology must be versioned using documented procedures.
 5. The domain or matter of the ontology must be described.
 6. Each term in an ontology must be described in a human-readable form.